TheOdinProject/curriculum/nodeJS/express/using_psql.md

 Users: Lofty, Mao, Xari
 ```

 Great!
-Moving forward we will get to build more projects that allows us to apply the knowledge we got here and gain more practice.
+Moving forward we will get to build more projects that allows us to apply the knowledge we learned here and gain more practice.

 ### Assignment